af/envalid/README.md

 ## Changes in v7.x

+Version 7 is a major update, with several breaking changes.
+Please review the breaking changes below before upgrading:

 * Rewritten in TypeScript
 * Removed _all_ runtime dependencies
-* The mode-currently-known-as-`strict` is now enabled by default.
+* The mode-currently-known-as-`strict` is removed, and its behavior is enabled by default.
 This means:
   * The env object will *only* contain the env vars that were specified by your `validators`.
   * Any attempt to access an invalid/missing property on the env object will cause a thrown error.
   * Any attempt to mutate the cleaned env object will cause a thrown error.
-  You can still opt-out of strict mode by disabling the `strictProxyMiddleware`, but it's not recommended.
+  You can still opt-out of strict mode by disabling the `strictProxyMiddleware`, but it's not recommended (see "Custom Middleware", below).
 * The `dotenv` package is no longer shipped as part of this library.
-You can easily install/use it directly and pass the resulting environment object into envalid.
+You can easily use it directly by installing it and running `require('dotenv').config()` before you invoke envalid's `cleanEnv()`
-* The `transformer` option is gone, replaced by the ability to add custom middleware
+* The `transformer` validator option is gone, replaced by the ability to add custom middleware
-* The `host` and `ip` validators are now less exhaustive.
+* The `host` and `ip` validators are now slightly less exhaustive.
 If you need these to be airtight, use your own custom validator instead
-* When you try to access an invalid property on the cleaned env object, the error will no longer suggest an env variable that you may have meant.
+* When you try to access an invalid property on the cleaned env object, the error will no longer suggest an env variable that you may have intended.
 You can re-implement the old behavior with a custom middleware if you wish
-* `NODE_ENV` support is now less opinionated, and an error is no longer thrown if a value other than production/development/test is passed in.
+* `NODE_ENV` support is now less opinionated, and an error is no longer thrown if a value other than `production`/`development`/`test` is passed in.
 You can provide your own validator for `NODE_ENV` to get exactly the behavior you want.
 The `isDev`, `isProduction`, etc properties still work as before, and are implemented as middleware so you can override their behavior as needed.